-For ages we’ve heard laughter is the best medicine.
+For ages, we’ve heard laughter is the best medicine.
 Keeping the spirits of good humor in mind, we’ve collected a series of funny short stories for kids.
 So, read through for a great belly laugh at the end of the day and just unwind and relax with your kid and your favorite funny short stories.

 There’s no wrong or right way to read a story, be it, reading aloud or letting your child try to construct the sentences, bedtime should allow you and your kids to share a special bond.
-So, spend five, ten or fifteen minutes on our funny short stories for kids, with a wide range of characters ranging from ghosts to animals and what not.
-So have hearty laugh, while you enjoy these moments.
+So, spend five, ten, or fifteen minutes on our funny short stories for kids, with a wide range of characters ranging from ghosts to animals and what not.
+So have a hearty laugh, while you enjoy these moments.

 There is no better way to make bedtime more interesting than to read a good story and live in the world of your favorite characters for just a few moments.
-Children are the most receptive to learning right before bed and that’s when you should make the most of the situation and dive right into a fun filled world of imagination and tales.
+Children are the most receptive to learning right before bed and that’s when you should make the most of the situation and dive right into a fun-filled world of imagination and tales.

 Two Cats And The Monkey Story:

 One day two cats were arguing over a piece of bread.
 They kept fighting over how much each of them should get.
 A monkey was perched on a tree nearby and was watching the argument happen.
 He called out to the cats and said he was willing to help them split their bread.
 He told them he would split it in half and each cat would get one half.
 The cats handed their bread over to the monkey.
 He split it in two pieces, but one of the pieces ended up larger than the other.

 Now the monkey nibbled on the larger piece and tried to make it equal but it ended on smaller than the other.
 He kept nibbling on the bread, in attempts to make the equal, but he ended up eating all the bread!

 He had tricked the cats and when they asked him what he’d done.
 He said that if they had split the bread themselves this wouldn’t have happened.
 Laughing, the monkey swung away from the tree to tree.